Homosexuality in the DSM: DSM-IV and DSM-IV-TR

 No change was made to the "sexual disorder not otherwise specified" category in either the DSM-IV, published in 1994, or the text revision of the manual in 2000 (the DSM-IV-TR).
 "Persistent and marked distress about sexual orientation" was still included as one of that category's examples.
 The overarching section of the manual was renamed "sexual and gender identity disorders" and the "gender identity disorders" subsection was moved back into this section.

-DSM-5
+DSM-5 and DSM-5-TR

-The DSM-5, published in 2013, does not include any diagnostic category that can be applied to people based on their sexual orientation.
+The DSM-5, published in 2013, and its 2022 revision (DSM-5-TR), does not include any diagnostic category that can be applied to people based on their sexual orientation.
 Some scholars have argued that only this can be considered "complete declassification" of non-heterosexual sexual orientations as mental disorders.